paulsonkoly/calc/Readme.md

     plusthree(5)
     >  8

+Note however that only the top level frame of the function definition is retained, thus the following results in error:

+    f = (x) -> {
+      (y) -> {
+        (z) -> x + y + z
+      }
+    }
+    >  function

+    first = f(1)
+    >  function

+    second = first(2)
+    >  function

+    second(3)
+    >  x not defined

 ## Language

 The token { defines a multi-line block, until the corresponding } is found.
 The REPL doesn't output for lines inside a block.
 The top level non-terminal is the program, a program consists of statements.
-Statements are on a single line up to the first new line character, blocks span across mulitple lines.
+Statements are on a single line up to the first new line character, blocks span across multiple lines.

 The language has the following statement types: